 Notifications

 CAS allows you to register one of your own API endpoints as a webhook to be called in case an event is triggered like a status change of a declaration, a document is created or an alert.
 The configured API endpoint will be invoked with an HTTP POST request when an event occurs the subscription is registered to.
 The body of this request will contain details of the event, which structure can be found at Notification events.
-For example declaration-related notifications will also include the id and url of a declaration which can in turn be used to retrieve more details of the affected declaration.
+For example declaration-related notifications will also include the ID and URL of a declaration which can in turn be used to retrieve more details of the affected declaration.

 Events for which notifications can be sent are